berke/iasinat/README.md

 The library can read MPHR, GIADR and MDR records.

-This tool is in beta version.
-The outputs of this tool have been compared, on a small number of NAT files to NetCDF files provided by EUMETSAT or converted using CODA.
+This tool is in a beta state, except for footprint generation, which is alpha.

+The outputs of this tool have been compared on a number of NAT files to NetCDF files provided by EUMETSAT or converted using CODA.
+SPASCIA did some preliminary sanity-checking of the posterior errors.

 ### Level 1C